MIND OVER WATER: LESSONS ON LIFE FROM THE ART OF ROWING

 Lambert also paints some evocative scenes, capturing the Charles from a rower's perspective.
 While the typical student only hurries by the Charles, on her way somewhere else or maybe out for exercise, Lambert points out that rowers "in the shell occupy a liminal area between sky and water, between carp and cormorant."

 As Lambert layers too much poetic exposition and lofty thoughts onto his basic account of rowing, it begins to take on a ring of inauthenticity.
 Lambert demonstrates an intelligent, distinctive and at moments strikingly creative style, incorporating references as diverse as analysis of the Latin root of the verb "to educate" to quoting Kierkegaard.
 However, his voice as a writer comes into conflict with his desire to clearly convey the rowing experience.
-It is difficult to believe that a rower on the Charles before sunrise is thinking about the benefits to learning from mistakes orthe merits of teamwork.
+It is difficult to believe that a rower on the Charles before sunrise is thinking

 The realization that Lambert cannot speak forall rowers further erodes the "lessons on life" hedraws from "the art of rowing."
 Lambert did notrow for a substantial period of time in college,and he has not rowed at elite levels--these arefacts that he freely discusses in the book.
 Hedoes his best to subsidize this deficit ofexperience by recounting anecdotes about rowersand coaches at various levels.
 While Lambertsummarizes other rowers' stories effectively, theconclusions he draws are so all-encompassing thatthe reader begins to wonder how many people he cangenuinely speak for.